codenm007/ChotaNinja/readme.md

-# Welcome to Awesome todo App!
+# Welcome to Chota.ninja link shortner service!

 ___Steps to get sarted:___
 *  Get into the folder and then copy paste this code :